ionic-team/capacitor-site/pages/blog/announcing-capacitor-3-0-beta.md

 description: TODO
 ---

 Today I'm thrilled to announce that Capacitor 3 is ready for public beta!
-The Capacitor team is looking forward to hearing feedback on the beta from our developer community. 💖
+The Capacitor team is looking forward to hearing feedback on it from our developer community. 💖

 ## A New Milestone